minihazel/FIKA-FPS/README.md

 Hit Enter, then close the launcher.

-When the Server PC Server + Dedicated Client are both running, run `SPT.Launcher.exe` and log in with a new/existing username.
+When the Server PC Server + Headless Client are both running, run `SPT.Launcher.exe` and log in with a new/existing username.

 # Server PC Setup [WAN]
 - Install the Fika plugin into your SPT install folder by dragging and dropping the `BepInEx` folder into it
 - Install the Fika Server mod into your SPT install folder by dragging and dropping the `user` folder into it
-- Install the Fika Dedicated Client plugin into your SPT install folder by dragging and dropping the `BepInEx` folder into it
+- Install the Fika Headless Client plugin into your SPT install folder by dragging and dropping the `BepInEx` folder into it

 Run `SPT.Server.exe` to let it generate configuration files, then close it after the `Started the webserver` text appears